walter-a-jablonowski/marsbase-one/ai.md

 Users can be persons or organizations.
 Persons may be part of an Organisation.
 Users have a personal profile page and they can:

-- Follow/favorite requirements and items
+- Follow/favorite requirements, items and users

 Make the web app full features including login system and basic error display in case of app errors.
 Make it based on bootstrap 5.3 but alter the design using styles so that it matches "mars colony" theme of the app.
 Make the UI responsive and work on all devices.